 Explore the Best High-Yield Savings AccountsVisit the Marketplace

 No Paper Checks

-Another feature that the Chase Secure Banking account is missing is the ability to write paper checks.
-The lack of check-writing capability does make it less likely that customers will overdraft their accounts.
-It also means you won’t have any paper checks to track on your end.
+Another feature the Chase Secure Banking account is missing is the ability to write paper checks.
+This might make it less likely that customers will overdraft their accounts, and it also means you won't have any paper checks to track on your end.
 That being said, if you prefer a checking account that gives you the option to write checks, you may want to look at some different options.

 Fee-Free Money Orders and Cashier's Checks